 Creating something visually pleasing does require a fair amount of talent and inspiration, but it’s not as subjective as we’re often led to believe.

 While tastes differ, human perception is programmed at a primal level to notice and admire harmony, whether it’s the sound of music or the shapes and colors that surround us.
+Social media colors are no exception.

 If you want to get noticed on social media, the first and biggest challenge is to stop your audience from scrolling.